Rice Co. Fair canceled for the first time since 1947, Steele yet to decide

 It’s the first time since 1947 that the fair will not constitute a main staple of Rice County’s summer event schedule.
 Drawing in 50,000 to 60,000 visitors from throughout the region, the fair traditionally provides a major boost for local small businesses and vendors.

 The decision comes less than a week after state officials decided they had no choice but to cancel the Minnesota State Fair.
-Fair Boards in Steele County and Le Sueur County are set to meet Wednesday to discuss the future of their fairs.
+In the last couple of days, Nicollet and Waseca County fairs have been cancelled.
+Fair boards in Steele County and Le Sueur County were set to meet Wednesday to discuss the future of their fairs.
+As of Wednesday, Dakota County's fair was still scheduled for Aug.
+10-16.

 Marla Calico serves as president and CEO of the International Association of Fairs and Expositions.
 The Missouri-based organization represents more than 1,100 fairs and expositions across the globe, including Rice County’s.